The Story of Mosaic

 In 1993, Rodriguez, along with journalists Donna Kato, Manny Gonzalez and Rosana Madrigal, established the Mosaic Journalism Workshop during a time when non-white voices were scarce in mainstream news media.
 Their vision: immerse teens in a two-week whirlwind of real-life reporting experiences.

-Since then, Mosaic has gathered a diverse mix of teenagers at San Jose State University for a "newspaper boot camp."
+Since then, Mosaic has gathered a diverse mix of teenagers at San Jose State University for an intensive summer news workshop.
 In a short time, high school students transform into working journalists, navigating interviews, tight deadlines and multiple rounds of editing.

 "We wanted to give students the experience of a real newsroom," co-founder Donna Kato said.

-Amanda Rivas, now a project manager at KNBC, expresses gratitude for the confidence Mosaic instilled in her: "It helped me in so many ways with confidence.
+Amanda Rivas, who went on to become a project manager at KNBC-TV in Los Angeles, expressed gratitude for the self-assurance that Mosaic instilled in her: "It helped me in so many ways with confidence.
 Going out there, cold-calling people — it’s not easy.
 And to be able to do that when I was 17 was really, really cool."

 Journalistic Success Stories